Nigeria regulator to auction additional 3.5GHz 5G spectrum

 The Nigerian Communications Commission (NCC) has announced it is planning to auction the remaining two lots of 100MHz in the 3.5GHz spectrum band to support 5G deployment in the West African country.

-The Commission previously auctioned off two lots of 100MHz of time-division duplexing (TDD) in the 3.5GHz band in December 2021.
+The Commission previously auctioned off two lots of 100MHz of time-division duplexing (TDD) spectrum in the 3.5GHz band in December 2021.

 That auction saw MTN Nigeria and Mafab Communications Limited each acquire 100MHz lot of TDD spectrum while Airtel Nigeria pulled out of the bidding after its rivals' bids passed US$270 million.